 Explore the benefits of being covered when self-employed

-Once you’re self-employed you’re unable to take advantage of employee benefits, such as health benefits.
-That means as soon as you fall ill, you have to rely on statutory sick pay (SSP) to cover your earnings if you’re unable to work.
+Once you’re self-employed you’re unable to take advantage of employee benefits, which could include health insurance.
+That means if you fall ill, you have to rely on statutory sick pay (SSP) to cover your earnings if you’re unable to work.
 This often means there is greater pressure to get well and back to work as quickly as possible, to minimise losing further earnings.

 What are the benefits of having Bupa health insurance?

 With Bupa, you’ll have quick access to our wide-range of healthcare services.
 We’re here to help you deal with health issues big and small, sooner rather than later – so you can get back to work as soon as possible.

 Not only that, you can access up to 600 hospitals in our networks (depending on the policy you pick) so you’re never far from a Bupa-approved hospital – ideal if you have to travel around for your business.